vsdsantos/nastran-aeroelasticity/README.md

 This project is intended to analyse the Supersonic Panel Flutter using the NASTRAN software.

-The project uses the pyNastran, the Femap's COM interface and the python scientific packeges (i.e scipy, numpy, matplotlib).
+The project uses the pyNastran and the python scientific packeges (i.e scipy, numpy, matplotlib).

 Currently, the focus is to use the aerodynamic Piston Theory, available on NASTRAN with the CAERO5 element.
 But it can be extended to use with any aerodynamic element.